redrossa/matstep/README.md

     - Polynomial characteristic
     - Upper/lower trianglular form
     - Diagonalization

-- Vector expression operations:
+Goals to implement in the future:
+- Cross-representation interoperability functions for LaTeX and ASCIIMath
+- Calculus module (maybe)

+Goals implemented:
-    - Dot product (either just a 1-D matrix multiplication or a separate implementation)
+- Dot product
 - Cross product

-Goals implemented:
 - Determinant function
 - Basic matrix operations: addition, multiplication, exponential
-- A function class that gives the ability for defining (and getting) an output expression based on an input expression.
+- A function class that gives the ability for defining (and getting) an output expression based on an input expression
-- A step-by-step expression simplifier that can evaluate any operable objects (i.e. those that overload Python operators).
+- A step-by-step expression simplifier that can evaluate any operable objects (i.e. those that overload Python operators)